 - As a result, you will see that a new workbook (Book1) is opened in a new window.

 - Now, we will open another excel file (Data-1) from the newly opened workbook.
 To do that, from the Excel Ribbon, go to the File tab from Book 1.

 - Then, go to Open > Browse to choose the second file.

-- Upon clicking on the Browse option the Open window will appear, go to the file location and select the second file (here Data-2), and press Open.
+- Upon clicking on the Browse option, the Open window will appear.
+Go to the file location select the second file (here Data-2), and press Open.

 2. Get Two Excel Files One by One by Using Right-Click

-- Finally, likewise in Method 1, we can see two excel files have been opened separately.
+- Finally, in Method 1, we can see two Excel files have been opened separately.

 3. Open Two Separate Excel Files with the Help of Start Menu

 Now, I will show how we can open two Excel files in separate windows using the Start menu from your PC.
 Follow the steps below to do the task.

 - Like previous methods, open an Excel file in advance.